 - As the kidney function begins to diminish, so too does their ability to filter blood and produce urine.
 Therefore, fluid intake needs to be adjusted so to not drink too much; as this would cause excess fluid and high blood pressure if not addressed.
 As a general rule, drink the equivalent of your 24 hour urine output volume, plus an additional 600 mls.

-- The right type of fluid needs to be drank when suffering chronic kidney failure too.
+- The right type of fluid needs to be drunk when suffering chronic kidney failure too.
 Sugary drinks, coffee, alcohol, and artificially sweetened drinks are a big no-no for kidney disease as they literally poison the kidneys.

 On tip number 5 of my article on a healthy renal diet, I talk in more detail of the importance of getting your fluid intake right.